 Higher value, lower cost ceramic capacitors are now becoming available in smaller case sizes.
 These are tempting for switching regulator use because of their very low ESR.
 Unfortunately, the ESR is so low that it can cause loop stability problems.
 Solid tantalum capacitor's ESR generates a loop "zero" at 5kHz to 50kHz that is instrumental in giving acceptable loop phase margin.
-Ceramic capacitors remain capacitive to beyond 300kHz and usually resonate with their ESL before ESR becomes effective.
+Ceramic capacitors remain capacitive to beyond 300kHz and usually resonate with their ESL before their ESR provides any damping.
 They are appropriate for input bypassing because of their high ripple current ratings and tolerance of turn-on surges.